Using Hellebores in a Variety of Garden Styles

 Good Companions

-Euphorbias such as Euphorbia characias (there are many forms to choose from), Euphorbia polychroma, , nepeta, Phlomis italica and , eryngiums, artemesias, sedums, cerinthe, cardoons, papavers, agapanthus, Perovskia ‘Blue Spire', verbascums.
+Euphorbias such as (there are many forms to choose from), Euphorbia polychroma, , nepeta, and Phlomis russeliana, eryngiums, artemesias, sedums, cerinthe, cardoons, papavers, agapanthus, Perovskia ‘Blue Spire’, verbascums.

 The Mixed Border – planted for all year round interest